 Check in went seamlessly and we took the elevator up to our room.
 There was so much character throughout the hotel, yet everything looked so well maintained.
 There is also a new wing which is being completed at this time (we heard no construction noise, whatsoever).

 I must say that I was not expecting to see what I saw when I walked into our room as it was completely updated and spacious for such a historic hotel.

 Not only was the room comfortable and immaculate, but there was a fireplace, a microwave and a good sized mini-fridge: all such nice amenities to have in our room.

 My daughter and I immediately noticed a few other things that we loved: The Monterey Hotel recycles (!) and check out the ecologically friendly shampoo, conditioner and body wash dispensers in the gorgeous shower.

-I was truly impressed with the Monterey Hotel and didn’t hesitate to let the staff know.
+I was truly impressed with the historic Monterey Hotel and didn’t hesitate to let the staff know.
 It’s a lovely feeling to be welcomed into new surroundings and have it feel very “homey” within minutes.

 The Monterey Hotel is located on one of the main streets in downtown Monterey, which is only a four minute walk to Old Fisherman’s Wharf.